marcobambini/sqlite-createtable-parser/README.md

 ```

 ## IMPLEMENT a COMPLETE ALTER TABLE in SQLite

-SQLite supports only a limite subset of the [ALTER TABLE](https://www.sqlite.org/lang_altertable.html) sql command.
-In particular only TABLE RENAME and COLUMN ADD can be natively used.
-What if we need to change a column definition or dropping a column?
-Then a series of manual steps are required.
+SQLite supports a limited subset of [ALTER TABLE](https://www.sqlite.org/lang_altertable.html).
+The ALTER TABLE command in SQLite allows these alterations of an existing table: it can be renamed; a column can be renamed; a column can be added to it; or a column can be dropped from it.

+Most SQL database engines store the schema already parsed into various system tables.
+On those database engines, ALTER TABLE merely has to make modifications to the corresponding system tables.
+SQLite is different in that it stores the schema in the sqlite_schema table as the original text of the CREATE statements that define the schema.
+Hence ALTER TABLE needs to revise the text of the CREATE statement.
+Doing so can be tricky for certain "creative" schema designs.

-The strategy consists of creating a new table with the up-to-date schema and then copy data from the old table to the new one.
-To create the new table starting from the old one you need a way to extract complete information from a SQLite table and that's the main reason why I created this parser.
+The only schema altering commands directly supported by SQLite are the "rename table", "rename column", "add column", "drop column" commands shown above.
+However, applications can make other arbitrary changes to the format of a table using a simple sequence of operations.
+The steps to make arbitrary changes to the schema design of some table are as follows (to create the new table starting from the old one you need a way to extract complete information from a SQLite table and that's the main reason why I created this parser):

+// This algorithm needs to be revised based on new notes added to https://www.sqlite.org/lang_altertable.html

 ALTER TABLE algorithm looks like:
 ```sql